-- If approved by your child’s caseworker, invite birth parents to parent-teacher meetings.
-If necessary, make sure that the teacher and school personnel include them in the discussion.
+- If your child’s caseworker approves, invite birth parents to parent-teacher meetings.
+If necessary, ensure that the teacher and school personnel include them in the discussion.
 When questions are asked, encourage the birth parent to answer first.

 - Assist and encourage the birth family and the child to work on a Lifebook together.

 - Include birth family members in school activities such as conferences, parents’ nights, and athletic events as well as in medical or dental appointments.
 This can allow the birth parents to practice normal parenting skills while the resource parent plays a mentoring and supportive role.